mikestefanello/pagoda/README.md

 cd pagoda
 ```

+### Installing tools

+Several optional tools are available to make development easier for you.
+This includes [Ent](#orm) code-generator, for generating ORM code, [Air](https://github.com/air-verse/air) CLI, to provide [live reloading](#live-reloading), and [Tailwind CSS](https://tailwindcss.com/docs/installation/tailwind-cli) CLI, to generate CSS.

+If you wish to use Tailwind (with or without [Daisy UI](https://daisyui.com/)), modify the [Makefile](https://github.com/mikestefanello/pagoda/blob/main/Makefile), and adjust the `TAILWIND_PACKAGE` variable to reference the proper package for your operating system.
+By default, it's set to work with Linux x64.
+If you want to use Tailwind but don't want to use the standalone CLI, ie `npm`, modify the `tailwind-install` and `css` _make targets_ based on your preferences.

+To easily install all tools, run `make install` from the root of the repo.
+There are also separate _make targets_ for each tool (run `make help` to list all targets).

 ### Create an admin account

-In order to access the [admin panel](#admin-panel), you must log in with an admin user and in order to create your first admin user account, you must use the command-line.
+To access the [admin panel](#admin-panel), you must log in with an admin user and to create your first admin user account, you must use the command-line.
 Execute `make admin email=your@email.com` from the root of the codebase, and an admin account will be generated using that email address.
 The console will print the randomly-generated password for the account.

 Once you have one admin account, you can use that account to manage other users and admins from within the UI.